redis/redis-doc/commands/migrate.md

 @return

-@simple-string-reply: The command returns OK on success.
+@simple-string-reply: The command returns OK on success, or NOKEY if no keys were found in the source instance.